BoriTha/Game-Dev-Haridd/README.md

 Each class has unique resource bars (stamina/mana) and cooldowns shown on the HUD.

+### Inventory & consumables

+- Press `I` in-game to open the inventory overlay.
+It shows:
+  - Player stats, gear slots, a model preview, and a list of consumables.
+  - Three consumable slots mapped to keys `4/5/6` with icons and names inside each slot.
+  - A reminder footer explaining how to close the overlay.
+- Default consumables:
+  - **Health Flask** — restores 3 HP.
+  - **Mana Vial** — restores 10 MP.
+  - **Speed Tonic** — grants a temporary “Haste” buff that speeds up attack/dash/skill cooldown recovery.
+A HUD label appears while it is active.
+- Consumables can also be refilled instantly from the debugger menu (F5 ➜ “Refill Consumables”).

+### Debugger menu

+Press `F5` at any time during gameplay to open the debugger overlay.
+From there you can:

+- Toggle God Mode, Infinite Mana, and Zero Cooldown without remembering individual hotkeys.
+- Jump directly to the boss room, teleport to any room via a level picker, or close the menu.
+- Enable/disable enemy vision rays to visualize their current line-of-sight target.
+- Instantly refill all consumable slots for quick testing of the hotbar interactions.

 ## Gameplay notes

 - Enemies telegraph strong attacks with `!` or `!!`.
 - Enemy projectiles are visible.
 Enemy friendly-fire is disabled.
 - Boss rooms lock doors until the boss is defeated (doors turn red; HUD shows a hint).
+- Enemy line-of-sight (vision) rays can be toggled on/off from the debugger menu to debug aggro behavior.
 - ASCII maps are parsed directly; each character is one tile wide.
   - `#` = solid wall/platform
   - `.` = empty space